solidjs/solid-start/docs/api/createRouteAction.md

 ### Run an async process when a user clicks a button

 While you might think this should be just a straight forward `onClick` handler, there are a few things to consider.
 You would want to show indicators of the action being performed.
 You would want to handle errors.
 You may also want to handle multiple submissions.
-Lets see how `createRouteAction` helps you deal with some of these issues.
+Let's see how `createRouteAction` helps you deal with some of these issues.

 ### Run a mutation